thebigcrafter/oh-my-pmmp/README.md

 **`Permission:` `oh-my-pmmp.install`**

-Install a plugin with a specified version or use the word `latest` as a version to install the latest one.
+Install a plugin with a specified version or leave it empty to install the latest one.

 #### `omp remove` `<plugin>`